SEXUAL MISCONDUCT POLICY

 B. Sexual Violence

-Sexual violence refers to physical sexual acts perpetrated against an individual’s will or where an individual is incapable of giving consent (e.g. due to that individual’s age or use of drugs or alcohol, or because an intellectual or other disability prevents the individual from having the capacity to give consent).
-With respect to any instances of sexual violence that involve the use of drugs or alcohol, it is the University’s position that the use of drugs or alcohol never makes an individual at fault for sexual violence.
-A primary concern of the University is each individual’s safety, and as such, any other rules violations will be addressed separately from the sexual violence allegations.
-A number of different acts fall into the category of sexual violence, including: rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
+Sexual violence refers to physical sexual acts perpetrated against an individual’s will or where an individual is incapable of giving consent.
+A number of different acts fall into the category of sexual violence, including: rape, sexual assault, sexual battery, sexual abuse, sexual coercion, domestic violence and dating violence.
 All such acts of sexual violence are forms of sexual misconduct.
 Use of the term “sexual misconduct” throughout this policy includes sexual violence.

 C. Gender Based Harassment

 Gender based harassment includes verbal, non-verbal and physical acts of aggression, intimidation, or hostility based on an individual’s gender identity or gender expression, even if those acts do not involve conduct of a sexual nature.
-Gender identity is a person’s internal, deeply-felt sense of being either male, female, something other, or in between.
+Gender identity is a person’s internal, deeply-felt sense of being either agender, woman, man, transgender or something else on or beyond the gender spectrum.
 Gender expression is an individual’s characteristics and behaviors such as appearance, dress, mannerisms, speech patterns, and social interactions that are perceived as masculine or feminine.
-Gender based harassment will exist if an individual is harassed either for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
+Gender based harassment will exist if an individual is harassed either for conforming or failing to conform to stereotypical notions of their perceived gender.
 All such acts of gender based harassment are forms of sexual misconduct.
 Use of the term “sexual misconduct” throughout this policy includes gender based harassment.

 D. Sexual Orientation Harassment

-Sexual orientation harassment includes verbal, non-verbal and physical acts of aggression, intimidation, or hostility based on an individual’s actual or perceived heterosexuality, homosexuality, bisexuality, or transsexuality.
+Sexual orientation harassment includes verbal, non-verbal and physical acts of aggression, intimidation, or hostility based on an individual’s actual or perceived sexuality, including but not limited to: asexuality, bisexuality, homosexuality, heterosexuality or something else on or beyond the sexuality spectrum.
 All such acts of sexual orientation harassment are forms of sexual misconduct.
 Use of the term “sexual misconduct” throughout this policy includes sexual orientation harassment.

 E. Sexual Exploitation